The Tournament Theorem of R\'edei revisited: R e dei's Stronger Theorem

 Consider conversely the situation in Dirac's Corollary 3.
-For each element from $E_{1} \cup E_{2}$ add an extra new vertex joined to the two vertices of the element by two non-oriented edges.
+For each element $\{u,v\}$ from $E_{1} \cup E_{2}$, replace $\{u,v\}$ by either $(u,v)$ or $(v,u)$ and add an extra new vertex joined to $u$ and $v$ by two non-oriented edges.
 Let the set of new vertices be $W$.
 Then R\'{e}dei's Stronger Theorem implies Dirac's Corollary 3.

-The above shows that R\'{e}dei's Stronger Theorem is equivalent with Dirac's Corollary 3.
+The above shows that R\'{e}dei's Stronger Theorem is equivalent with Dirac's Corollary 3 (in fact with its case of a complete mixed graph).